Malta: Prehistory

-After 2500 BC, the Maltese Islands were depopulated for several decades until an influx of Bronze Age immigrants, a culture that cremated its dead and introduced smaller megalithic structures called dolmens.
-They are claimed to belong to a population certainly different from that which built the previous megalithic temples.
-It is presumed the population arrived from Sicily because of the similarity of Maltese dolmens to some small constructions found there.
+After 2500 BC, Malta was depopulated for multiple decades until an influx of Bronze Age immigrants, a culture that cremated its dead and introduced smaller structures called dolmens as tombs.
+They likely belonged to a population different from that which built the previous temples.
+It is presumed the population arrived from Sicily due to the similarity of Maltese dolmens to small constructions there.